Juelin-Liu/MaximalClique/README.md

 ### Bron-Kerbosch (1973) - Worst Case Optimal

-The core part of Bron-Kerbosch algorithm consists of three arrays: R, P, and X.
+The Bron-Kerbosch algorithm keeps three arrays: R, P, and X.

-R contains all vertexes the current DFS tree path.
+R contains all vertexes in the current DFS path.
-P contains all vertexes that is connected to all vertex in R.
+P contains all vertexes that are connected to all vertex in R.
-X contains all vertexes that has been fully explored.
+X contains all vertexes that have been fully explored.

 Initially, R is empty, P contains all vertexes in the graph, and X is empty.